weijuey/tp/docs/team/tehkokhoe.md

 ### Project: d'Intérieur
 d'Intérieur is a desktop app for interior designers to manage their contacts and projects.
 The designer interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 26 kLoC.

+Interior designers can use d'Intèrieur to improve contact management and take on the needs of an ever-growing client base, so that they can focus on what matters most - delivering quality service for clients.

 Given below are my contributions to the project.

 * **New Feature**: Added the ability to add deadlines to contact.